sk2111/tech-docs/tech-docs/docs/tech/devops/Section 2/slide3.md

 ---
 sidebar_position: 3
-sidebar_label: Diving Deep into K8's
+sidebar_label: Diving Deep into K8's World
 ---

-# Diving Deep into K8's
+# Diving into K8's World

 1. In the previous section we saw a high level overview of k8's architecture & also pods.
 But pods are just one of the many components in k8's.